Harry A. "Paddy" Flint: World War I

 Flint served in France during World War I, and his regiment provided replacement soldiers for units on the front lines.
 After the war was brought to an end due to the Armistice with Germany on November 11, 1918, he joined the Third Army—the Army of Occupation—in Koblenz, Germany.
 Flint performed several staff assignments, including employing his cavalry background to serve as a remount officer.
 He received the Czechoslovak War Cross 1918 from a grateful Czech government, which appreciated his honesty when buying and selling horses.
 Flint was also commended by his commander after he prevented the detonation of a trainload of high explosives during a fire at an ammunition dump by taking over the controls of a switch engine and maneuvering the train through the flames to safety.

 Post-World War I

-Flint returned to the United States in 1921, and his post-war assignments included: instructor at the U.S. Army Cavalry School; attendance at the General Service School and U.S. Army Command and General Staff College, and professor of military science at the New Mexico Military Institute.
+Flint returned to the United States in 1921, and his post-war assignments included: instructor at the U.S. Army Cavalry School; attendance at the General Service School and the U.S. Army Command and General Staff College from July 1923 to June 1924, and professor of military science at the New Mexico Military Institute.
 He attended Ecole Supérieure de Guerre in Paris and became fluent in French.
 Flint also performed staff duty on the office of the Chief of Cavalry and at the Air Corps Tactical School.
-After serving with the 1st Cavalry Regiment at Fort Knox, Kentucky from 1933 to 1935, he was promoted to lieutenant colonel as head of the ROTC program at the University of Illinois.
+After serving with the 1st Cavalry Regiment at Fort Knox, Kentucky from 1933 to 1935, he was promoted to lieutenant colonel as head of the Reserve Officers’ Training Corps (ROTC) program at the University of Illinois.
 From 1939 to 1941, Flint served with the 5th Cavalry Regiment.
 The last month of 1941 saw the United States officially enter World War II.